danieldavidmeltzer/spirit/README.md

 testing components that require docker containers to be tested.
 - bad web site/design, again time limitations.
 - running on flask development server, for now.
+- Using default 404,500 error pages in website.

 # Enjoy :)